 Fresh GuacamolePosted: September 11, 2013

-Guacamole is yet another one of those foods that you will find hundreds of recipes on the internet for all claiming they are the best.
-I do not claim mine is ‘the best’ because I haven’t tried everything out there, but I will say that I, and anyone who has ever tried my guacamole, think it’s absolutely delicious.
-Like with most of my recipes I rely on fresh ingredients to make it work.
+I’m sure there are hundreds of recipes on the internet for guacamole claiming to be the best.
+I do not claim that mine is ‘the best’ because I haven’t tried everything out there, but I will say that anyone who has ever tried my guacamole thinks it is absolutely delicious.
+Like with most of my recipes, I rely on fresh ingredients to make it work.
 Avocados are still in season, and living in Los Angeles means endless amounts of avocados around every corner.
 I made this with the help of my mini food processor, which has been one of the best purchases I have made for our kitchen.
 Prep time was less than ten minutes – so little time needed for so much goodness.

 3 Large ripe avocados